“Money is the root of all evils” is a well-known, but misquoted verse from the Bible.

 The unhealthy response is to start worrying about those things until we can’t function.
 The irony is we can’t really do anything about these threats.
 This is all outside of our control.

 The healthy response is to focus on what I can control.
 I can’t control my future clients’ money situation.
 I can’t control their budgets or priorities.
-I can’t control what happens in a given country that’s the source of my revenue (this is what happened with my first business, as I wrote here).
+I can’t control what happens in a given country that’s the source of my revenue.

 But I can control a few things: